pgina/docs/user.md

 Plugins can register to provide services for one or more of the above five stages.
 They can also register to recieve notifications as various events occur.
-For example, a plugin that authenticates a user via a MySQL database as well as logs information about the login to another database might provide authentication services and provide a user session helper to do the logging.
+For example, a plugin that authenticates a user via a MySQL database as well as logs information about the login to another database might provide services for the authentication stage and the user session helper stage (logging).
 Some plugins might only provide helpers without doing any validation, such as the ScriptRunner plugin which only provides a system session helper and a user session helper.